 Welcome to ME 20N: Haptics: Engineering Touch.
 In this class, we will study the design and control of haptic systems, which provide touch feedback to human users interacting with virtual environments and teleoperated robots.
 This class is a Freshman Introductory Seminar, and is aimed toward students with interests in engineering, computer science, and human-machine interaction.
 This class requires high school physics (non-calculus-based) and pre-calculus.
 Attendance is required if you are taking the class.
 Due to the interactive nature and laboratory aspect of this class, we cannot accommodate auditors .
 Course information and policies are contained in the syllabus.
 This is an introductory course designed for Freshman.
-For more advanced haptics courses, see ME 327 Design and Control of Haptic Systems (usually taught every other Spring quarter) and CS 277 Experimental Haptics (usually taught in Winter quarter).
-An abbreviated self-paced online version of the class will also be offered starting in Autumn 2014.
+ME 327 Design and Control of Haptic Systems (next taught in Winter 2018) is a another haptics course design for senior undergraduates and graduate students.
+An abbreviated self-paced online version of the class is also available to the public.

-The instructor is Allison Okamura, Associate Professor in Mechanical Engineering at Stanford University.
-Allison has been a professor in the fields of haptics and medical robotics for about 14 years.
-There is no teaching assistant for this class, but Mechanical Engineering undergraduate students Jeanny Wang and Akzl Pultorak are contributing as Course Development Assistants.
-Melisa Orta, Tania Morimoto and Prof. Paulo Blikstein contributed to the course materials and content.
-Additionally, previous ME 20N students helped out as coaches for this year's students.
+The instructor is Allison Okamura, Professor in Mechanical Engineering at Stanford University.
+Allison has been a professor in the fields of haptics and medical robotics for about 17 years.
+There is no teaching assistant for this class, but Mechanical Engineering undergraduate students Kaitlyn Gee and Tyler Cloyd will contribute as Course Development Assistants.
+Melisa Orta developed the Hapkit/Haplink used in this class.
+In addition, Tania Morimoto and Prof. Paulo Blikstein contributed to the course materials and content.
+Previous ME 20N students will help out as project coaches for this year's students.

 Lecture and Lab Materials

-Students in the class will use Hapkit, a new haptic device created specifically for teaching Haptics.
+Students in the class will use Hapkit, a haptic device created at Stanford specifically for teaching Haptics.

-Final project reports (with open-source software and hardware designs) are available at: http://charm.stanford.edu/ME20N2014/.
+Final project reports (with open-source software and hardware designs) from the last time this class was taught are available at: http://charm.stanford.edu/ME20N2014/.